Aleksey-Dr/goit-react-hw-01-components/COMMENTS.md

 8. Added import the data.json in an App.jsx.
 9. Added import PropTypes from package 'prop-types' to the Statistics.jsx file.
 10. Create a Statistics.module.css file in the "statistics" folder for styles.
-11. Added import "clsx" to the Statistics.jsx from package "clsx"
+11. Added import "clsx" to the Statistics.jsx from package "clsx".
 12. Import css styles from the Statistics.module.css to the Statistics.jsx.

 02.05.2023